ionlyseespots/simple/README.md

     The editor provides an instant preview of colors and generates a CSS rule set from JSON upon saving.
 </pre>

-The idea is a simple framework with a mobile view of Bootstrap on the right-hand side and colorpicker on the left-hand side;  the colors are instantly rendered on the right and output as a CSS rule set upon saving.
+The idea is a simple framework with a mobile view of Bootstrap on the right-hand side and colorpicker on the left-hand side.
+The colors are instantly rendered and output as a CSS rule set upon saving.